DaniloMarchesani/check-presenza/README.md

-# check-presenza
+# Check-Presenza-Studenti
-an app for check presence into the classroom
+An app to check the students' attendance